sjpb/ansible-lustre/README.md

 ## Use and structure

 When used as a demo this repo assumes that the required infrastructure already exists, ie. it does not contain any terraform etc to deploy it.
-However it is possible to run the same demo on different infrastructures each, of which should have an inventory defined in `environment/<environment-name>/`.
+However it is possible to run the same demo on different infrastructures, each of which should have an inventory defined in `environment/<environment-name>/`.
 The current demo environments are:
 - `um6p-dac-h24c5`: For UM6P, uses 2x DAC nodes as servers and 2x physical OpenHPC compute nodes in rack h24c5 as clients.

 To make the source of variables clearer, role-specific hostvars are defined in the inventory by hostvar files of the same name as the role, e.g. `hostvars/server0/foo.yml` would set parameters for role `foo` for `server0`.